 17. Willow (1988, Disney+)

 When a prophecy foresees the Queen’s doomed future linked to a Daikin baby girl, the Queen seeks her destruction.
 The child upon birth is smuggled away, landing in Willow’s care.
-Willow is a Nelwyn (little people) and is tasked to find the child’s family.
+Willow is a Nelwyn (little person) and is tasked to find the child’s family.
 Along the way, he meets a warrior named Madmartigan, a tall person.
 Together, they try to protect the child from the evil queen and find out who she is.

 The best thing about this fantasy medieval movie is the relationship between Willow Ufgood and Madmartigan.
 Actors Warwick Davis and Val Kilmer play off one another, bringing oneliners that will make you laugh.
 The rest of the cast does fantastic too.
 The scene where the queen turns everyone into pigs is still creepy to this day.

 18. The Kid Who Would Be King (2019, Apple TV)